-Join Laura Bungarz for an in-depth discussion in this video Exploring the interface, part of Up and Running with Publisher 2013.
+Join Laura Bungarz for an in-depth discussion in this video Exploring the interface, part of Learning Publisher 2013.

 So let's have a look around the interface here.
 For those of you this may be new.
 What you're going to notice immediately is that this is very much like Word and it's designed very similarly to Word and laid out in lots of the same ways.
 So if you're familiar with Word and you're on the Home tab, you're going to notice a lot of the same buttons.
 All of the formatting buttons are here, the styles are here.
 And publisher adds in the objects so things like text boxes which you're going to use all the time, pictures which you'll use all the time, you may use shapes fairly regularly, and then a lot of your alignment stuff is here.